BrandonXu6106/obsidianpublish/content/posts/readnotes/new-words.md

 **W:** This seems quite difficult for terminology already ingrained within society.
 Especially as meaning is not dictated by some central organization, any old definitions need to be collectively forgotten.
 As we concluded earlier, this is incredibly difficult for widely used terms.

-As we enter an age of digital permanency, we should normalize the [[right to be forgotten|right to be forgotten]] for terminology.
+As we enter an age of digital permanency, we should normalize the [[right to be forgotten|right to be forgotten](../../thoughts/right%20to%20be%20forgotten.md) for terminology.
 It should be normal for terminology to be forgotten -- for it to slip through the hands of time like sand.

 **P:** This ignores a lot of history, does it not?
 "By changing what we were, you change what we are and what we are going to be."[^5] This is a form of erasure through terminology change.
-By '[[forgetting|forgetting]]' terminology, you deny its existence.
+By '[[../../thoughts/forgetting.md|forgetting]]' terminology, you deny its existence.

 **W:** I may have phrased my words poorly, that was not my intention.
 Maybe abandoned is a better word?
 I want to create dictionaries and glossaries that keep terminological history.
 A sort of 'append-only' record of how terminology has split, died, and evolved over time.